-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA on route 114 with an additional office in Hudson, MA.
-See our written and published articles in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications tab at the top of the home page.
-H2O Care has been installing and servicing water softeners and other water filtration equipment since 1989.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA off route 114 with an additional office in Stow, MA.
+See our published articles in Water Technology Magazines at http://h2ocare.com/pub.
+Contact us firstname.lastname@example.org or 800-539-1100.